phax/peppol-commons/README.md

 * Class `PeppolMLRMarshaller` can be used to serialize MLR messages from and to XML.
 It is based on the [ph-ubl](https://github.com/phax/ph-ubl) marshaller.

 See https://github.com/phax/peppol-commons/blob/master/peppol-mlr/src/test/java/com/helger/peppol/mlr/PeppolMLRBuilderTest.java for an example how to use the classes.

+## dbnalliance-xhe

+This was introduced in v9.5.0

+This project holds support for reading and writing DBNAlliance XHE header.
+This is the DBNAlliance version of `peppol-sbdh` based on the [ph-xhe](https://github.com/phax/ph-xhe) library.

 ### Configuration